 Our science curriculum is planned around inquiry-based learning.
 Students will focus on using STEM-skills to think and act as scientists and engineers.
 We use our current classroom themes to encourage children to ask questions about earth science, life science and physical science.
 We explore various topics such as the five senses, the way things move, living vs. nonliving, space, and the human body.
 Kindergarteners participate in monthly science experiment days, during which parents volunteer their time to help with simple experiments done in small groups.

 Social studies units have a heavy focus on community and citizenship.
 We study church, school, community helpers, how we obtain and trade goods, government and diversity.
 We often have guest speakers join our class to teach us about their professions and how we can be safe in our community.
 We focus on acceptance of all people by exploring other communities and traditions in addition to our own.
 We explore our country’s system of obtaining and trading goods by putting together a flea market, where children are responsible for creating, selling, buying, organizing money, and donating to those in need.

 Spelling & Handwriting

-Text: Handwriting Without Tears.
 Our curriculum incorporates the use of songs, dances, fine motor manipulatives (Play-Doh, etc.), wood pieces, and iPad apps.
 Each letter is introduced to the children as being made up of big lines, little lines, big curves and little curves.
-The curriculum first teaches all uppercase letters of the alphabet according to the way they are formed.
-After uppercase letters have been mastered, we learn lowercase letters.
-The curriculum also outlines lessons on sentence writing, beginning with capitals, leaving spaces between words and using punctuation correctly.
-Each child works in his/her own workbook throughout the year.
+The curriculum teaches all uppercase letters and lowercase letters of the alphabet according to the way they are formed.
+The curriculum also outlines lessons on writing, beginning with capitals, leaving spaces between words and using punctuation correctly.

 We attend each enrichment class once a week for 40 minutes.
 These classes include Computer, Spanish, Music, Art, Library/LRC and Physical Education.
 Students have recess once daily for 15 minutes.
 We have a half hour for lunch and a small snack in the afternoon.
 Students also perform in the St. Joseph Christmas Concert and spring VIP Show.

 - The Children’s Farm